 Now that we’re all spending more time at home, it can’t hurt to know what’s blooming.
 And finding the answer is easier than ever with one the many plant identification apps available.
-But which ones work best and provide the fastest, most reliable information?
-I decided to make a comparison.
+But which ones work best and provide the fastest, most reliable data?
+To find out, I decided to do a side-by-side comparison.

-To begin, I chose six popular plant apps, installed them on my phone and uploaded a photo of daisy fleabane (below).
-I promptly discovered that, depending on the database, processing time varied greatly.
-Further, some popular apps required more access than I felt comfortable giving.
+To begin, I chose six popular plant apps and installed them on my phone.
+Then I uploaded a photo of Daisy fleabane (pictured below).
+Within minutes, I discovered that, depending on the database, processing time varied greatly.
+Further, some apps requested more access than I felt comfortable giving.
 That being said, they all offered a fun way to expand my knowledge of the plants growing in my community.

 My results are below.

 Part of a research and educational initiative on plant biodiversity, PlantNet is one of the most popular plant identification apps available.
 Its database is organized into world flora, useful plants, weeds, invasive plants and plants native to specific continents or countries.